suraj1kc/JavaScript-for-Beginners/readme.md

 ## **JavaScript Output**

 1. List and describe four ways to output data in JavaScript.
-2. Why should `document.write()` be used sparingly in production code?
+2. Why should `document.write()` avoid while writing JavaScript code?
 3. When should you use `innerHTML` versus `document.write()`?
 4. What is the main purpose of `console.log()`?
 5. How do you display a pop-up message using JavaScript?
 6. What is the difference between `alert()` and `console.log()`?
+7. What is a prompt box? - (Fall 2023, Q6)

 ---